tingjun-yang/challenge/README.md

 - Full dataset generator `data_loader.py` to show how the data was generated
 - Baseline model fit `baseline/baseline_fit.py`
 - Figures showing q-variance and R² value for the actual data
+- Dataset generator `code/data_loader_csv.py` to load a CSV file of model price data and generate a parquet file
 - Scoring engine `code/score_submission.py` for your model
 - Jupyter notebook `notebooks/qvariance_single.ipynb` showing how to compute q-variance for a single asset